-Her approach to teaching disabled children was completely new.
+Her approach to teaching children with disabilities was completely new.
 Instead of the traditional methods that included reading and reciting, she taught the children by using concrete materials.
 She determined that learning was not memorizing but sensing and experiencing.
-The disabled children scored higher than average children on the same test and she wondered, "Why can't all children benefit from the same method?"
+Those children scored higher than other children on the same test and she wondered, "Why can't all children benefit from the same method?"

 So it was that she opened the Casa dei Bambini, or Children’s House, on January 6, 1907, in the slums of Rome to teach the children of tenement dwellers.
 News of her new method spread through Italy and beyond.

 In 1915, Maria Montessori traveled to the United States to present lectures and demonstrations about the educational philosophy and methodology that she began.
 Her son, Mario, was a frequent collaborator and travel partner.